 - Be developing and/or presenting a program of CME for physicians on a regular and recurring basis.

-- Not be a commercial interest.
+- Not be an ineligible company.

 - Not be developing and/or presenting a program of CME that is, in the judgment of the ACCME, devoted to advocacy on unscientific modalities of diagnosis or therapy.